 Jeff’s Kitchen has grown over the years to include a full-service professional kitchen and classroom fitted with top-of-the-line Viking appliances.
 Classes in nutrition, food science and cooking are held there for both children and adults.
 Completing the facility, a professional Farmtek greenhouse was recently erected by Hayground students, staff and friends with funds provided by Slow Food.

 Funds from Hayground School’s Chefs Dinners have supported these culinary programs as well as the overall curriculum at Hayground School, which allows the school to be readily available to a diverse spectrum of East End children.
-To date almost $1,000,000 dollars has been raised to support Jeff’s vision.
+To date almost $1,000,000 has been raised to support Jeff’s vision.

 Chefs Dinner Committee